apple-fritter/flowmark/README.md

 options:
-  -h, --help           show this help message and exit -o, --output OUTPUT  Output file (use '-' for stdout) -w, --width WIDTH    Line width to wrap to
+  -h, --help           show this help message and exit -o, --output OUTPUT  Output file (use '-' for stdout) -w, --width WIDTH    Line width to wrap to, or 0 to disable line wrapping
+                       (default: 88)
-  -p, --plaintext      Process as plaintext (no Markdown parsing) -s, --semantic       Enable semantic (sentence-based) line breaks (only applies to Markdown
+  -p, --plaintext      Process as plaintext (no Markdown parsing) -s, --semantic       Enable semantic (sentence-based) line breaks (only applies to
-                       mode)
+                       Markdown mode)
-  -c, --cleanups       Enable (safe) cleanups for common issues like accidentally boldfaced
+  -c, --cleanups       Enable (safe) cleanups for common issues like accidentally
-                       section headers (only applies to Markdown mode) --smartquotes        Convert straight quotes to typographic (curly) quotes and apostrophes (only applies to Markdown mode)
+                       boldfaced section headers (only applies to Markdown mode) --smartquotes        Convert straight quotes to typographic (curly) quotes and apostrophes (only applies to Markdown mode) -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace
-  -i, --inplace        Edit the file in place (ignores --output) --nobackup           Do not make a backup of the original file when using --inplace --auto               Same as `--inplace --nobackup --semantic --cleanups --smartquotes`, as a
+  --auto               Same as `--inplace --nobackup --semantic --cleanups
-                       convenience for fully auto-formatting files --version            Show version information and exit
+                       --smartquotes`, as a convenience for fully auto-formatting files
+  --version            Show version information and exit

 Flowmark provides enhanced text wrapping capabilities with special handling for